Newspaper Digitization Project

 The final phase of this project will be to secure funding to digitize the existing microfilm copies of The Douglas County Sentinel.
 Why, you might ask, since they are already on microfilm?
 BECAUSE:

 Copies of The Douglas County Sentinel published in 1915, 1916 and June – Dec. of 1941 have not been located.
-If any reader knows where these issues might be found or can suggest an organization that might provide funding for the project, please contact us at Secretary, Douglas County Genealogical Society.
+If any reader knows where these issues might be found or can suggest an organization that might provide funding for the project, please contact the of the Douglas County Genealogical Society.